 A bridge aggregation protocol enables projects to access all the bridges instead of implementing multiple individual bridges.
 And who can offer such a solution?
-Li.Finance.
+LI.FI.

-At Li.Finance, we align the bridge communication standards, qualitative aspects like trust assumptions and attack vectors, and quantitative factors such as speed, reliability, and fees.
+At LI.FI, we align the bridge communication standards, qualitative aspects like trust assumptions and attack vectors, and quantitative factors such as speed, reliability, and fees.
 By incorporating this information into a routing algorithm, we can determine the best cross-chain route for the users.
 Our goal is to aggregate the most important bridges as well as the cross-chain liquidity networks.
-We aim to connect them to DEXes and aggregators as this will allow seamless cross-chain any-to-any swaps.
-Let’s take a look at the concept of any-to-any swap in more detail.
+We aim to connect them to DEXs and aggregators as this will allow seamless cross-chain any-2-any swaps.
+Let’s take a look at the concept of any-2-any swap in more detail.

 Bridge aggregation is an excellent solution for the bridging problem.
 Unfortunately, it is limited to stablecoins and thus offers limited functionality.
-However, one can solve this problem by integrating DEXes and connecting them to bridges.
-Doing so will allow users to conduct any-to-any swaps.
+However, one can solve this problem by integrating DEXs and connecting them to bridges.
+Doing so will allow users to conduct any-2-any swaps.
 Moreover, most bridges have liquidity issues that one can solve by implementing DEXs and DEX aggregators.

 We aim to build the multi-chain ecosystem by maintaining good relationships with all the stakeholders.
 We have already integrated some of the most important bridges in the ecosystem and will continue to be compatible with all types of bridging solutions in the future.

-More than 50% of the current bridge-builders have invested in the Li.Finance project, and we’re connecting them with DEXes to solve their liquidity challenge.
+More than 50% of the current bridge-builders have invested in the LI.FI project, and we’re connecting them with DEXs to solve their liquidity challenge.
 If you’re a bridge or a protocol looking to integrate a bridging solution, come talk to us and let’s work together!